Recurring Events

 Please, before starting to apply a custom configuration to the lightbox's recurring block, note the following things:

-1. The 'name' attribute is hardcoded for all inputs - the inputs with different names will be ignored.
+1. The 'name' attribute is hardcoded for all inputs: the inputs with different names will be ignored.

-Beware, dhtmlxScheduler doesn't work with your original HTML form and just creates it's copy in the lightbox's template.
+Beware, dhtmlxScheduler doesn't work with your original HTML form and just creates its copy in the lightbox's template.

 For example: